 The take-out on the Wild and Scenic Rogue River meets the physical, social, biological, and managerial themes described above.
 Several groups a day use the river and a need exists for infrastructure to handle the use levels.
 Boater education along with facility operations and maintenance require a greater investment in management.
 Credit: Thomas O'Keefe.

+Example statements are provided below:

+"This boat launch should accommodate large groups and commercial outfitters preparing for a multi-day float.
+Amenities should include vault toilets, potable water, and sufficient parking to support private vehicle shuttle.
+The site would require intermittent facilities management and permit monitoring."

+"This take-out/day-use facility should provide separate areas to support these different recreational uses: the take out should provide a paved ramp, staging areas, SCAT machine, vault toilets, garbage receptacles, and sufficient parking to support vehicle shuttles.
+The site would require regular facilities management from May-October and permit monitoring.
+The day-use areas should be physically and visually separated from the take-out area.
+Facilities, such as picnic tables or benches, should be subordinate to the natural setting.
+Paths or ADA-accessible walkways should lead to water to best support fishing or waterplay."

 STEP THREE

 On the Wild and Scenic Rio Grande River in Texas, opportunities are available for solitude, and it is not uncommon to experience the river with few encounters with other people.
 River access facilities managed by Big Bend National Park are modest and appropriate for the social recreation setting of this river.
 Credit: Thomas O'Keefe.

-DEFINE DESIRED RECREATION SETTING CHARACTERISTICS Recreation Setting Characteristics are derived from the Recreation Opportunity Spectrum and represent a continuum of classes from natural to enhanced recreation settings; these classes are characterized by components that include physical, social, biological, and managerial attributes.
+DEFINE DESIRED RECREATION SETTING CHARACTERISTICS

+Recreation Setting Characteristics are derived from the Recreation Opportunity Spectrum and represent a continuum of classes from natural to enhanced recreation settings; these classes are characterized by components that include physical, social, biological, and managerial attributes.
 Step 3 applies structure to the conceptual ideas in Step 2 by describing them within the context of recreation setting characteristics.

-By answering the following questions, recreation setting characteristics help determine how river access can support desired recreational experiences: - What level of infrastructure is needed?
+By answering the following questions, recreation setting characteristics help determine how river access can support desired recreational experiences:

+- What level of infrastructure is needed?
 [Physical] - What level of visitor use should be provided for?
 [Social] - What types of sensitive resources need to be considered?
 [Biological] - What level of management would be required, and how does that level affect operational costs?
+[Managerial]

-[Managerial] IDENTIFY PLANNING ZONES Following the development of a shared vision, the team can establish planning zones.
+IDENTIFY PLANNING ZONES

+Following the development of a shared vision, the team can establish planning zones.
 Planning zones are developed to address desired recreation experience summarized in Step 2.
 As such, they may differ in size based on the targeted recreation use and desired experience.
 For example, a planning zone may include a river segment measuring tens of miles in length used for multi-day river journeys, or it may be a particular rapid where paddlers gather after work to "park-and-play."
 Likewise, a planning zone may be relevant during one part of the year but not others.

-TASKS Chart or map access needs based on the type of facility needed to support uses and experiences.
+Chart or map access needs based on the type of facility needed to support uses and experiences.

 Once the planning team has identified these locations, delineate planning zones around them.
 This step will identify which access sites focus on single uses during certain seasons or flows (e.g., a play area or wave) versus those that support a broader recreation experience.
 In addition to features that attract particular uses, planners should consider sites that represent hazards to avoid, such as lowhead dams.
 This added spatial and temporal context will inform decisions regarding target recreation setting characteristics for each access site